Departmental Staff Complimentary Tickets

 When used properly, complimentary tickets are an excellent public relations and recruiting tool; however, misuse can result in extensive loss of revenues, as well as administrative and NCAA sanctions.
 Therefore, it is essential that departmental staff be knowledgeable of all constraints placed on the distribution of complimentary admissions and be sensitive to the dollar amount involved in their allocation.
 Any exceptions to established policies must be approved in writing by the Director of Athletics.

 The transfer or sale of complimentary tickets is prohibited.

-The Ticket Operations Manager is responsible for the accounting and distribution of all complimentary tickets and for ensuring that each individual requesting complimentary tickets understands and abides by the rules and regulations of the Big West Conference and the NCAA.
+The Ticket Operations Manager is responsible for the accounting and distribution of all complimentary tickets and for ensuring that each individual requesting complimentary tickets understands and abides by the rules and regulations of the West Coast Conference and the NCAA.